BIDS/repro-case-studies/case-studies/choldgraf.md

 ## What do you view as the major incentives for doing reproducible research?

-Other than the warm fuzzy feeling, I think the biggest advantage is that when you code and organize for other people, you also code/organize for yourself in the future.
+Other than the warm fuzzy feeling, I think the biggest advantage is that when you code and organize for other people, you also code and organize for yourself in the future.
 This makes your life much easier in the long run.

 ## Are there any best practices that you'd recommend for researchers in your field?